CFBCWorks/Independence40SKN/_items/SKN_IN20.md

 format: photo

-title: "The Christena: A Story of Tragedy and Survival.
+title: "The Christena: A Story of Tragedy and Survival."

 creator: Whitman T. Browne, PhD